 Budget deliberations begin at Calgary council with affordability, infrastructure top of mind

-If approved, the 3.6 per cent increase would mean an extra $8.37 a month in property taxes for a single-family home, and an additional $5.09 a month in waste and recycling.
+If approved, the 3.6 per cent tax increase would mean an extra $8.37 a month in property taxes for a single-family home, and an additional $5.09 a month in waste and recycling.

-Mayor Jyoti Gondek said she wasn’t pleased with that hike, emphasizing that council direction was to hold the line at 3.6 per cent.
+Members of council were originally told back in September that the projected tax increase would be 4.5 per cent.
+Gondek said she wasn’t pleased with that hike, emphasizing that council direction was to hold the line at 3.6 per cent.

 Administration got to work, finding extra investment income to apply to the budget — $107 million for the tax supported operating budget, and $228.9 million in capital funds to be re-used for priority investments.